GoogleCloudPlatform/gke-rolling-updates-demo/in-place-rolling-upgrade/README.md

 ## Validation

 During upgrades and downgrades, each node will take several minutes to replace.
-You can monitor the progress in another terminal as the cluster changes proceed.
+You can monitor the progress in another terminal or cloud console as the cluster changes proceed.

 *   While the control plane is upgrading, you can verify that Regional Kubernetes Engine clusters have an HA control plane by querying the API